January 21, 2019

 Nevertheless, digital media pervade our lives in ways that make television seem simply quaint; the consequences are incomparable.

-Motivated in part by the recent parametric shift of regulation, there are more than a few parties out there looking to help you “take back control” of your data and monetise it.
+Motivated in part by the recent parametric shift of regulation, there are more than a few parties out there looking to help you “take back control” of your data and monetize it.
 For example:

 The rationale appears straightforward.
 Some high-profile companies have generated significant revenues and accrued substantial market values from developing products and services that create, harvest, and process personal data.
 The market has therefore awarded personal data monetary value, and if we now get the kind of control over it a regulation such as the GDPR requires, then we can own it and sell it.